Sylvie515/Impact-of-Facial-Attractiveness-on-Vote-Share/README.md

 # The Impact of Facial Attractiveness on Candidates’ Vote Share: Case Study of U.S. House Elections

-This is the final project for DSCI-510 course.
+This is the final project for DSCI 510.

 This project examines the influence of facial attractiveness on voting outcomes in California’s 2018 and 2020 U.S. House elections.